 We need to prioritise wellbeing in all of this, especially if we want the children to learn how to cope with adversity and challenges.
 This is the perfect time to teach them how to manage stress, but to do that, we need to model it!

 When a child or an adult feels stressed or threatened they begin to work from the survival brain and not the rational reflective brain.
 The survival brain switches on as a first response and means that you are more likely to become more emotional, angry, frustrated and snappy.
 You may also avoid situations and want to get away from them or freeze and not know how to respond.
 The parts of the brain we need to help us apply reasoning, reflection, empathy, problem-solving skills and memory are all shut down.
 The children coming back into your care will almost definitely be working from survival brain.
-Especially those who have spent the majority of lockdown in a home which has not been safe or consistent.
-It's important that adults in schools can recognise this and feel confident to respond with connection and understanding.
+Especially those who have spent the majority of lockdown in a home that has not been safe or consistent.
+It’s important that adults in schools can recognise this and feel confident to respond with connection and understanding.
 Although it is equally just as important to remember that they too may be working from survival brain and will need support from school to help them to manage their wellbeing, so they can focus on the children.

 It is vital that during this time that schools provide a space that feels nurturing, loving, welcoming and safe for the children returning.
-I know that this may seem difficult in the light of the physical changes you have to make to the environments.
+I know that this may seem difficult in light of the physical changes you have to make to the environment.
 I have spoken to many Head Teachers who have found it emotional just looking around at the rooms they have had to put together.
-There is, however, so much that you can do despite the circumstances to ensure you are creating an environment which feels safe and nurturing.
+There is, however, so much that you can do despite the circumstances to ensure you are creating an environment that feels safe and nurturing.
 Never underestimate the power of a teacher!
 You can become more therapeutic in your approaches and support the children by what you do, how you respond and what you say.

 Some top tips to get you started would be: